Vengeance on Varos: Broadcast

+Critical reception

-Vengeance on Varos reflected the media's contemporary concern over video nasties and snuff movies and provoked considerable controversy for its violent content.
+Vengeance on Varos reflected the media's contemporary concern over video nasties and snuff movies, and provoked controversy for its violent content.
 The scenes featuring acid bath deaths, attempted hangings and genetic experiments on the female characters were widely criticised in the Radio Times letters page, and the programme Points of View.
 Unlike previous criticisms of the show's violence, this time complaints about Vengeance on Varos were raised by members of the general public and some of the show's fans, as well as traditional critics such as Mary Whitehouse.

 Reviewing the story in About Time, Tat Wood described it as "like channel-zapping between a radical fringe theatre and children's television".
 He praised Martin's script and the story's production design, stating the story "gets more marks for effort than anything else this year".
 Wood also suggested that if someone wanted to understand what it was like to be living in Thatcher's Britain, they should watch Vengeance on Varos, then to "imagine a world where this could be followed by Jim'll Fix It".
 In Doctor Who: The Complete Guide, Mark Campbell awarded Vengeance on Varos six out of ten, describing it as "a brave idea, hindered by a plodding narrative and wooden performances".
 He also thought the "notorious acid bath scene" was "deeply problematic".
 Patrick Mulkern of Radio Times awarded it four stars out of five, describing Nabil Shaban's Sil as "one of the most effective new Doctor Who monsters in ages".
-He found that Jason Connery was "struggling through cumbersome dialogue" but felt there were "several weaker performances on display", though he praised Martin Jarvis as "graceful and suitably subdued".
-He was also critical of the acid bath scene, considering it "unfunny, unDoctorly and should have been changed at script stage".
+He found that Jason Connery was "struggling through cumbersome dialogue" but believed there were "several weaker performances on display", though he praised Martin Jarvis as "graceful and suitably subdued".
+He was also critical of the acid bath scene, calling it "unfunny, unDoctorly and should have been changed at script stage".
 While describing Ron Jones as "not the greatest director", Mulkern believed it was "one of the more polished productions of his career".